-At Sandringham, our approach to CPL is informed by recent research about effective professional development.
+At Sandringham, our approach to Continuous Professional Learning (CPL) is informed by recent research about effective professional development.

 For staff to continue learning throughout their career, showing commitment and autonomy in developing their own professional practise.
 For staff to have access to a wide range of evidence informed, personalised training, which will support them in raising outcomes for pupils.

 Our Growth Mindset ethos means that we encourage teachers to take control of their own professional development.
 CPL is tailored and personalised to individual needs and interests.

 A range of CPL opportunities are planned for by the school.
 These include one off training sessions/workshops as well as study groups, webinars, research projects and external school visits, conferences and courses.
 Some training is run by school staff, some is run by experts in various fields.
 Staff are also encouraged to form their own groups with colleagues to pursue shared areas of interest and carry out their own action research.

 The CPL on offer each term is determined by:

 The range of CPL available is then presented to staff each term so that they are able to select the training they would like to attend, making their own decisions about the professional development pathways they would like to follow.

 At Sandringham, Lesson Study has been used to support teacher development since 2016.
 We started using Lesson Study to support our second year teachers and to give them ownership of their own professional development.
 Since then Lesson Study has grown and developed through a whole school Lesson Study inset day and through more teachers selecting to take part in Lesson Study through our CPL programme.
 In the summer of 2018, it felt like the school was ready for the next step in Lesson Study; this was to take it whole school and for it to become part of the Teaching and Learning overview.
 This was an exciting step for us as a school and a great opportunity for us to give all our teaching staff ownership over their year group and own personal development.